- Madeeha Waheed, Oncology Pharmacist at Bupa, Medical Policy Team

 You can use antihistamines in different ways, depending on what’s causing your symptoms.
 For hay fever, you may need to take antihistamines throughout the spring and/or summer.
 If the allergen can be removed, you may only need to take antihistamines for a short time.

-If you’re allergic to something that’s often around, you may need longer treatment.
+If you’re allergic to something you're often exposed to, you may need treatment for longer.
 Some people take antihistamines every day, but usually under medical guidance.
-If you find you’re needing to take antihistamines long term, talk to your GP about this.
+If you find you need to take antihistamines long term (over several weeks), talk to your GP about this.

 How you take your medicine will also depend on the form of antihistamine.
-So taking an oral antihistamine will be different from using a nasal spray or eyedrops.
+Taking an oral antihistamine will be different from using a nasal spray or eyedrops.
 For information on how to take your medicine, read the patient information leaflet that comes with it.
-For further advice, speak to your pharmacist.
+For further advice, speak to a pharmacist.

 Interactions of antihistamines

 Antihistamines can react with other medicines.
 Different antihistamines have different interactions.
-If you’re already taking other medicines, check with your pharmacist or GP before you take an antihistamine.
-And read the patient information leaflet that comes with your medicine carefully.
+If you’re already taking other medicines, check with a pharmacist or GP before you take an antihistamine.
+And read the patient information leaflet that comes with your medicine.
 This will tell you which medicines could cause a problem when taken together.

 Side-effects of antihistamines

 Like all medicines, antihistamines can cause some side-effects.
-But they are generally thought to be safe medicines.
+But they’re generally thought to be safe medicines.

-Sedating antihistamines may well make you feel sleepy.
-In fact you may even still feel sleepy the following day.
-They may also affect your co-ordination, movement and concentration.
+Sedating antihistamines may well make you feel sleepy – you may even still feel sleepy the following day.
+They may also affect your coordination, movement and concentration.
 Some types of sedating antihistamines may affect you more than others.
-Non-sedating antihistamines may still make you feel sleepy, but this is less likely.
+Non-sedating antihistamines may still make you feel sleepy, but it’s less likely.
 If you feel sleepy while taking any antihistamines, don’t drive, cycle or operate machines.

 If you use an antihistamine nose spray, you may find it leaves a bitter taste in your mouth.
-This may be because you’re not using it properly, so speak to your pharmacist.
+This may be because you’re not using it properly, so speak to a pharmacist.

 Medicines checklist

-It’s best not to drink alcohol while taking any type of antihistamine.
+You shouldn’t take antihistamines if you plan to drink any alcohol that day or night.
 Alcohol can increase the sedative side-effects of antihistamines, so you’re even more likely to feel sleepy.

 If you take antihistamines to ease symptoms of an allergy, you’ll need to keep taking them while you have contact with the allergen.
 So, if you have hay fever, you may need antihistamines every day during the spring and/or summer.
-Some people do have to take antihistamines every day (for instance some people with asthma).
+Some people do have to take antihistamines every day.
 This is usually done under guidance from their doctor.
-You should seek medical help if you find yourself needing an antihistamine long term (outside of hay fever season).
+Seek medical help if you find yourself needing an antihistamine long term (outside of hay fever season).

 You should only take more than one antihistamine at a time if your doctor recommends this.